ElienDiaz/eliendiaz.github.io/_pages/projects.md

 title: Projects
 permalink: /projects/
 description: <p> Most of my projects involve Physics-Based Simulation,
-        but I have worked with some rendering research as well, especially with my work with Roblox.
+        but I have worked with some rendering research as well.
         I have worked extensively with Position-Based Dynamics (PBD) and continue to work in my lab with projects involving fluid simulation, hair simulation, and soft body simulation. </p>